UlrickBL/blog/slm_classifiers/slm_classifiers.md

 - Qwen/Qwen3-Embedding-0.6B for the Causal Instruct embedding
 - intfloat/multilingual-e5-large-instruct for the Bidirectional encoder instruct embedding

-Those choices where made to be the most fair.
-First, Qwen3 0.6B and Qwen3 Embedding 0.6B share the same architecture, pre training and size (embedding is derived from instruct as explained).
-E5 is also a 0.6B parameters embedding that can work with instruction and that has the best performances in its parameters range (as an encoder only) in MTEB and is positionned just after Qwen Embedding :
+These choices were made to keep the comparison fair.
+Qwen3-0.6B and Qwen3-Embedding-0.6B share the same architecture, pretraining, and parameter count, with the embedding model derived from the instruct version as explained earlier.
+E5 is also a 0.6B parameter embedder that supports instructions and achieves the best performance in its parameter range among encoder-only models according to MTEB, positioned just after Qwen Embedding:

 ![alt text](mteb.png)

-When needing an MLP, it was always directly plugged to the sentence embedding (so mean pooling or last pooling) with a Linear layer of dimension (embedding_dim, embedding_dim), a ReLu activation and the final projection layer, a Linear of dimension (embedding_dim,classes).
-Final logits where always transformed to a probability with a softmax.
+Whenever an MLP was required, it was always plugged directly into the sentence embedding (using mean pooling or last-token pooling).
+The MLP consisted of a Linear layer of shape (embedding_dim, embedding_dim), a ReLU activation, and a final projection layer of shape (embedding_dim, classes).
+Final logits were always converted to probabilities using a softmax.

     self.score_head = nn.Sequential(
                 nn.Linear(hidden_size, hidden_size),